 Activating group effects

-The group effects categories contain 2 or 3 different types of effects, organized in tabs.
-Above each tab, you’ll find a switch to activate the corresponding effect and all its parameters listed below.
+Effects are organized in tabs.
+On each tab, you’ll find a switch to activate the corresponding effect and all its parameters listed below.

-Note: you can also double-click on a tab to switch the corresponding effect ON/OFF.
+Note: you can also double-click on a tab to quickly switch the corresponding effect ON/OFF.

 What are groups and how to create them